Unboxed-Software/solana-course/content/advance-solana-mobile.md

 ### 1. Sign up for Expo EAS CLI

-We are using Expo.
-To simplify the process, you'll want an [Expo Application Services (EAS) account](https://expo.dev/).
-This will help you build and run the application anywhere.
+To simplify the Expo process, you'll want an Expo Application Services (EAS) account.
+This will help you build and run the application.

+First sign up for an [EAS account](https://expo.dev/).

-Now, install the `eas-cli` and log in:
+Then, install the `eas-cli` and log in:

 ```bash
 npm install --global eas-cli